 - Timeline: Workspace for investigating alerts and events.
 Timelines use queries and filters to drill down into events related to a specific incident.
 Timeline templates are attached to rules and use predefined queries when alerts are investigated.
 Timelines can be saved and shared with others, as well as attached to Cases.

 - Cases: An internal system for opening, tracking, and sharing security issues directly in the Security app.
 Cases can be integrated with external ticketing systems.

-- Administration: View and manage hosts running Elastic Endpoint Security.
+- Administration: View and manage hosts running Elastic Defend.

-Ingest data to Elastic Security and Configure and install Elastic Endpoint integration describe how to ship security-related data to Elasticsearch.
+Ingest data to Elastic Security and Configure and install the Elastic Defend integration describe how to ship security-related data to Elasticsearch.

 For more background information, see:

 - Elasticsearch: A real-time, distributed storage, search, and analytics engine.
 Elasticsearch excels at indexing streams of semi-structured data, such as logs or metrics.